UniversalDependencies/UD_Dutch-Alpino/README.txt

 2017-03-01 v2.0
   * Converted to UD v2 guidelines.
+  * Reconsidered PRON vs. DET.
+  * Changed advmod vs. obl distinction.
+This is a result of a general rule for the Prague deprel 'Adv'.
+However, we should extend it by a Dutch-specific rule for adjectives, which often act like adverbs and definitely not like obliques.
 2016-05-15 v1.3
   * Multi-word expressions that were collapsed into one node (with underscores) are split again.
 This needs to be revisited and POS tags and MWE-internal